-Okay, this may sound obvious but you’d be surprised how grimy the camera lens on your cell phone can get from fingerprints, dust, and pollen during the spring, all of which will lead to photos looking like they were taken under water.
-Trust me.
+Okay, this may sound obvious but you’d be surprised how grimy the camera lens on your cell phone can get from fingerprints and dust, which will make your photos look blurry Trust me.
 I’ve been there.
-It’s a good idea to regularly clean your phone’s camera lens gently using a microfiber cloth or other wipe for use with camera lenses or even just your shirt if that’s all that’s available.
+It’s a good idea to regularly clean your phone’s camera lens gently using a microfiber cloth or other wipe for use with camera lenses.
+In a pinch, you can use your shirt.

 This is a game changer.
 I can’t tell you how many times I’ve missed a shot frantically trying to unlock my phone and access the camera only to miss the moment.
 Did you know that you can instantly access the camera app on an iphone by swiping left, even when the phone is locked?
 Pretty cool, huh?

-Light is the most important aspect of a good photo and adjusting exposure can have an enormous impact on the quality of an image.
-I often see people post phone photos that look dark (underexposed).
-This happens when we let the camera control exposure rather then choosing it ourselves.
+Light is the most important aspect of a good photo and adjusting exposure can have an enormous impact on the image quality.
+I often see people post photos that look dark (underexposed).
+This happens when we let the camera control exposure.
 To adjust exposure (how much light enters your lens), tap the subject of your photo and a yellow sun icon will appear.
 Drag up on the sun to add exposure (light), or down to decrease exposure.
 Pay attention to how changes in exposure affect not just your subject, but the entire image, including a background.

 For fast moving subjects (like kids running or playing sports), burst mode is a lifesaver.
 Burst mode is an iPhone camera setting that lets you take ten photos per second.
-If you have an iPhone XS, XR, or older, to take a burst of photos, keep holding down the shutter button.
-This will give you a sequence of action shots.
-If you have an iPhone 11, 11 Pro, or 11 Pro Max, slide the shutter button to the left.
+If you have an iPhone with iOS 14 or later, you can use the volume up button to act as a Burst Mode shutter button.
+You will first need to activate that setting as follows:

-One of the easiest ways to take your pictures from looking like snapshots to more polished photos is to be more intentional about what you choose to allow in your frame.
-Before you take a photo, scan the edges of your frame for distracting elements like tree limbs poking out above a person’s head, or background or foreground clutter that will compete for attention with your subject.
+Any easy way to transform snapshots into more polished photos is to be more intentional about what you allow in your frame.
+Before you take a photo, scan the edges of your frame for distracting elements like tree limbs poking out above a person’s head.
+Notice if there are objects in the background or foreground that compete for attention with your subject.
 Sometimes just shifting your perspective will easily eliminate elements that don’t add to your image.
-In the first image below, I wanted to take a photo of my son on his last day of 6th grade, but the first shot I took I didn’t like the electrical wires hanging above in the background and that I could see the street and neighbor’s house.
+Below (left), is a photo of my son on his last day of 6th grade.
+In the first shot you can see the electrical wires hanging above in the background and my neighbor’s house.

-In the next image, I moved my son in front of some greenery and took a few steps closer to capture him without fewer distracting elements.
-I also asked him to take his backpack off for the shot so I wouldn’t have the straps as a distraction.
+In the next image, I moved my son in front of some greenery and stepped in closer to capture him with fewer distracting elements.
+I also asked him to take his backpack off for the shot.

 Shooting from different angles, such as below or above your subject, will give your images a more creative feel and allow you to isolate your subject against a simple sky in the background.
 This is a great way to eliminate distracting elements that would otherwise detract from your photo.

-In the example below, I got down on the ground and shot up at the flowers to highlight just the colorful blooms against the blue sky.
+In the example below, I got down on the ground and shot up at the flowers to highlight just the colorful petals against the blue sky.

 In the image below, I stood over my nephew who was laying on the floor and shot straight down.